thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 Note that the actions selected mean that, when accelerating left and right, the player ship will turn to face the chosen direction, but it will not change direction when accelerating up and down.
 This matches the behavior in the original game.

 7.4.
-Still in PlaceDefault.ts, locate the existing declaration of the "actionToInputsMappings" array, and add these items, adjusting commas as necessary:
+Still in PlacePlanet.ts, locate the existing declaration of the "actionToInputsMappings" array, and add these items, adjusting commas as necessary:

 	ActionToInputsMapping.fromActionNameAndInputName
 	(